wujastyk/sushrutaproject/docs/KL 699 folio-text concordance 3 cols.md

+### Notes on file names

+The digital images of manuscript leaves have names with this format: <999><rv> IMG_<999>.JPG  For example,

+167v IMG_0033.JPG
+175r IMG_0051.JPG
+191v IMG_0049.JPG

+This means "scribal folio 167 verso, camera jpeg image number 33" and so on.

+Some scribal numbers are followed by an underscore, like this:

+112_r IMG_0142.JPG
+191_r IMG0125.JPG

+The underscore means that the folio is by a different scribe.

 |  |  | **Suśruta text contained** | | approx. adhyāya |
 | ------------- | ---------- | ----------- | ------------ | ---------- |
 | folio | start | middle |end||